lockjaw666/inferno/README.md

 ## Run options

 `python3 hades.py -h` for available options.

-For now, use `-b` and `-anon` only.
+For now, use `-b`, `-anon` and `-t` only.
 Set other options in `config.json`.

 ## Example usage

-Single (default) mode will process all audio files in a single directory:
+* Single (default) mode will process all audio files in a single directory:

-`python3 hades.py -d "/path/to/artist/album"`
+  `python3 hades.py -t trk -d "/path/to/artist/album"`

-Batch mode `-b` will process entire artist directory:
+* Batch mode `-b` will process entire artist directory:

+  `python3 hades.py -t trk -b -d "/path/to/artist"`

+* If provided `-anon` flag will set the upload as anonymous:

-`python3 hades.py -b -d "/path/to/artist"`
+  `python3 hades.py -anon -t trk -b -d "/path/to/artist"`

 ## Example terminal output